gyulanemeth/bluefox.email/docs/personalization.md

 }
 ...
 ```

-And you want to refer to the parent's name, then you will need to type in the following merge tag in your text element:
+And you want to refer to the parent's name, use:

 ```
 {{parent.name}}
 ```

 ## Button personalization

-For button elements, you can set the `src` property with merge tags.
-Similarly to links in *text* elements, you have to set the protocol to "other" if the merged variable already contains the protocol, such as `https://`.
-Besides the link itself, you can also set the `title` attribute of the link.
-(Whenever someone hovers over the link, the title attribute will show up in a tooltip in your email.)
+For button elements, you can set the `src` (URL) using merge tags.
+Just like with text links, make sure to change the protocol to **Other** if the merged value already contains a protocol like `https://`.

+You can also personalize the `title` attribute of the link, which shows up as a tooltip when someone hovers over the button in the email.

 ![Editing a button element - link settings shown.](./personalization-08.png)

 ## Image personalization

-Similarly to buttons, you can customize the link around an image with merge tags.
-Besides that, you can also set the `alt` text of the image with merge tags.
-Alt text is great for accessibility—just think about it: screen readers can't read images, but they can read the alt text!
+Just like buttons, you can customize the link around an image using merge tags.
+You can also set the `alt` text of the image, which is useful for accessibility—screen readers can’t read images, but they can read alt text!

 ![Editing an image element - possible merge tags shown.](./personalization-09.png)

-If you also need to personalize the image itself (for example, you want to show the profile picture of a user), you will need to use a "Dynamic Image".
-Dynamic images in the editor are just placeholders; their `src` is always set at send time by replacing a merge tag with a real link.
+If you also need to personalize the image itself (for example, to show a user’s profile picture), use a **Dynamic Image**.
+Dynamic images in the editor are placeholders—their `src` is set at send time by replacing a merge tag with a real link.

 ![Editing a dynamic image element - src merge tag.](./personalization-10.png)

-You can drag 'n' drop a new dynamic image to the canvas from the left-hand side.
+You can drag and drop a new dynamic image onto the canvas from the left-hand side:

 ![Editor - dynamic image drag icon highlighted.](./personalization-11.png)